 Flower planters at 1855 Saloon & Grill

-Another option is the Black Bear Inn, serving lunch and dinner (and breakfast on Saturday and Sunday from 8am-2pm) located at 320 West Cottage Grove Road.
-The Black Bear Inn serves American food including burgers, sandwiches, wings, soups and salads, and seafood.
+Another option is the Black Bear Inn, serving lunch and dinner.
+Black Bear Inn also serves breakfast on Saturday and Sunday from 8am-2pm.
+Located at 320 West Cottage Grove Road, Black Bear’s menu includes burgers, sandwiches, wings, soups and salads, and seafood.

 If you’re looking for some delicious soul food, check out Moneecia’s Kitchen, located at 447 Cottage Grove Road.
-If you’re just looking for a coffee or a baked treat, consider the Olde Town Coffee House, located at 218 South Main Street, also near the trailhead and parking area. (open daily from 7am-2pm).
+If you’re just looking for a coffee or a baked treat, consider the Olde Town Coffee House, located at 218 South Main Street.
+Older Town Coffee House is also near the Cottage Grove trailhead.
+It is open daily from 7am-2pm.

-Biking the Glacial Drumlin State Trail is always an adventure, regardless of the season.
-Whether you plan to ride the entire trail from end to end, or spend a bit of time exploring surrounding trail communities, you will find scenic views, observe unique plants, birds and wildlife, pass friendly folks, find great food and drinks in local trail communities, and get great exercise!
+Biking the Glacial Drumlin State Trail is enjoyable in spring, summer, or fall.
+You will find scenic views, observe unique plants, birds and wildlife.
+In addition, you’ll find great food in local trail communities, and get a great workout!

 Enjoy your ride on this beautiful Wisconsin trail!